 Traumatic Brain Injury

-Traumatic Brain Injury patients require legal advocates with compassion and expertise in navigating the complex legal and medical issues they face.
+Many injured workers suffer from Traumatic Brain Injuries (TBI).
+These patients require legal advocates with compassion and expertise in navigating the complex legal and medical issues they face.
 Traumatic Brain Injury (TBI) is a sudden injury to the brain from an external mechanical force, often leading to permanent or temporary damage to cognitive, physical, psychological and social functions.
 TBI is frequently called “head injury” or “closed head injury”.
 These injuries are often the result of car accidents, construction accidents, falls, or other direct trauma to the head.

 The statistics on TBI are staggering.
 In the United States, 40% of all deaths from injuries are TBI related.
 Additionally, over two million of Americans currently live with permanent TBI-related disabilities.